 A great way to incorporate a perennially effective method would be through the use of games.
 By simply turning questions in an assessment book into a game-like format (as shown in the picture below), I managed to motivate one of my students into completing three times as many questions as before.
 Having him mindlessly going through assessment books won’t help as his interest wasn’t sustained.

 One-to-one sessions usually help because attention is given to them and the teacher or tutor is able to modify the task at hand to sustain the interest of the child.
 When I sense that my student is switching off, I often tend to change what we are doing in order to ensure that he or she remains interested in the activity.

-If you’d like to register your child for classes with us, do drop us an email at email@example.com and we can sign you up to help your child learn with a difference.
+If you’d like to register your child for classes with us, do drop us an email at firstname.lastname@example.org or text us at 8749 2441 and we can sign you up to help your child learn with a difference.